OpenOLAT/OpenOLAT-docs/sites/manual_dev/docs/ux/file.md

 #### Label

-Link with following actions
+Link with action in the following order:

- * Edit
+ 1. Edit
- * Open
+ 2. Open
- * Donwload
+ 3. Donwload

 ##### Edit